lisahuang2/housing_data_ML/README.md

 ##

-R scripts included in this repository:
+The R scripts I wrote are meant to be followed sequentially, but they should be easy to follow R scripts included in this repository:

 - "1 - EDA and visualizations.R"